Travel writing based on first-hand experience

 - Always have travel insurance to cover medical emergencies.

-- While Hebrew and Arabic are the official languages, English is widely spoken in tourist areas, making communication fairly easy for visitors.
+- While Hebrew and Arabic are the official languages, English is widely spoken in tourist areas, making communication relatively easy for visitors.